 Catan Histories: Merchants of Europe is a fascinating game designed for 3-4 players ages 12 through 15.

 Test your family’s knowledge of the timeline with the Timeline Historical Events Card Game.
-Take turns placing the historical events card on the table in chronological order.
+Take turns placing the historical event’s card on the table in chronological order.
 Once all the cards are down, turn them over and check the dates.
 Did you order the events correctly?
 This is a great way to master the timeline for history!

 Recommended for ages 8 and older.

-What’s your family’s favorite educational game?
+What are your family’s favorite educational games for kids?